 My personal best is 30 minutes Low Impact with Hannah Corbin and Sam Yo.

-#2: Beginner Ride
+2. Beginner Ride

-This class introduces low intensity cadence (speed) intervals where you will go faster for 20 seconds followed by 60 seconds rest.
+This class introduces low-intensity cadence (speed) intervals where you will go faster for 20 seconds followed by 60 seconds of rest.

 All class is in the saddle so all you need is to work on resistance and speed.

-My best recommendation is to go for a 20 minute Beginner Class with Hannah Frankson.
+My best recommendation is to go for a 20-minute Beginner Class with Hannah Frankson.

-Those classes may sound like warm-up but they can be great workout in itself for the starters.
+Those classes may sound like warm-ups, but they can be a great workout in themselves for the starters.
 Especially if you want to combine peloton bike rides with other app classes (more on that later).

 My personal best is the 15 minutes FTP Warm-up Ride with Matt Wilpers.

 Apart from rides, the peloton app has several strength classes that are great for seniors too.
 They can be used as a single workout, or in the combination with peloton rides or other classes.

 DISCLAIMER: Important to note that most of the peloton strength classes require you to go on and off the floor.